JoeStrout/minibasic/DOCUMENTATION.md

 | RUN | reset DATA pointers and all variables, then run the current program from the beginning |
 | SAVE \[_path_\] | save the current program to _path_ relative to the current directory (`.bas` extension may be omitted); if _path_ is omitted, saves to the previous program path, if any |

+Note that at any input prompt, you can use **Control-A/Control-E** to jump to the beginning/end of the line, and hold **Alt** (or Option on Mac) to move or delete by whole words.

 ## Special Topics